MichaelGrafnetter/MichaelGrafnetter.github.io/en/projects.md

 ## DSInternals Framework

-The same features as&nbsp;in&nbsp;the&nbsp;DSInternals PowerShell module are also available through the [NuGet packages for&nbsp;.NET](https://www.nuget.org/profiles/DSInternals).
+The same features as&nbsp;in&nbsp;the&nbsp;DSInternals PowerShell module are&nbsp;also available through the [NuGet packages for&nbsp;.NET](https://www.nuget.org/profiles/DSInternals).

 To my knowledge, the&nbsp;following products utilize DSInternals: